 I graduated law school in 2009.
 About a year later I moved to a small county in New York, where I assumed a position as an Assistant District Attorney.
 I was one of 7 ADAs and prosecuted every misdemeanor and felony that occurred in my assigned towns and villages.
 I also became a volunteer local structure firefighter and became certified to go into the interior of burning buildings, fought fires and responded to motor vehicle accidents.
 I also studied fire arson investigation.
 Maybe one day my legal career will merge with my passion for firefighting.

-In 2012 I returned to Boston to practice criminal defense, and I also managed security at a bar on the weekends.
-I was also a softball pitcher.
+In 2012 I returned to Boston to practice criminal defense, manage security at a jazz bar and played softball.